knative/eventing/docs/spec/interfaces.md

 ## Composable

 A **Composable** resource represents an _Addressable_ endpoint which receives events and optionally directly forward events to downstream sink.
-One example of a _Composable_ is Sequence.
+Examples of _Composable_ are Sequence and Parallel.

 ### Control Plane